 Quorn Roast Chicken Sliced Fillets are mostly made of mycoprotein (85%) which is a healthy, meat-free form of high-quality protein and is also a good source of dietary fibre.
 Mycoprotein is also low in fat and saturated fats and contains no cholesterol or trans fats at all.

 I really like Quorn Roast Chicken Sliced Fillets as they come already cooked and you can use them straight from the pack.
-Of course they don’t taste like a roast chicken although they tried to make them taste similar by adding certain flavourings (not exactly sure what though which may not be a good thing).
+Of course, they don’t taste like a roast chicken although they tried to make them taste similar by adding certain flavourings (not exactly sure what though).

-Of course you could coat your Quorn fillets in other spices if you like but I like it simple and non-spicy.
+Of course, you could coat your Quorn fillets in other spices or herbs if you like but I like it simple and non-spicy.